curv3d/curv/ideas/Statements.md

     );
     ```

-## Top level comma phrases

-Might as well mean a list, same as if the phrase is parenthesized.

 ## Top level semicolon phrases

 With the `let` proposal, a top level semicolon phrase is a compound action,